jfspps/BodyBand/README.md

 - Recording of personal bests

-- Repeition max prediction (heaviest weight for a given number of reps) e.g. '1 rep max' or sometimes denoted 1RM represents the heaviest weight lifted with only one repetition.
+- Repetition max prediction (heaviest weight for a given fixed number of reps) e.g. '1 rep max' or sometimes denoted 1RM represents the heaviest weight lifted once.
 Other rep max's for other repetitions e.g. 4RM, 8RM, will be made available.
-Generally, the 1RM weight is usually higher than all other RMs.
+Generally, the 1RM weight is usually higher than all other 'xRMs'.

 - Volume training trends (accumulated sum of weight lifted in a given session) plotted graphically.